 Open all year round, 9 or 9.30 am to 5 to 8 pm, depending on the season.
 11 euros for the château and grounds, 13 euros including the wax museum, plus 2 euros for an audioguide.

 Château de Cheverny is another experience altogether.
-The domain has been in the same family for six centuries and open to the public since 1922.
-The current château was built between 1624 and 1640 by Count Henri Hurault and his wife Marguerite Gaillard de la Marinière.
+The domain has been in the same family for more than six centuries and open to the public since 1922.
+The château as we know it today was built between 1624 and 1640 by Count Henri Hurault and his wife Marguerite Gaillard de la Marinière.
 The sumptuous interior decoration is by Jean Monier from Blois.
 It is the only major château to have retained its original furniture and furnishings.
 Fifteen thousand bulbs are planted in the gardens each year, so if you can, time your visit for spring!